mateusz-kloch/ems/README.md

 ---

 ### "export-to" command:
-Requires the path to the file where the expense file will be exported.
+:memo: Requires the path to the file where the expense file will be exported.
 Optionally, you can enter a path to a custom database file, otherwise the default path will be used.

     python run.py export-to dir/file.csv
 This command exports expenses to external CSV file.